jumanzoru/Weather-Predictor/README.md

    * Weather depends on long-term patterns and seasonal trends, but we used HMMs which assume the next state depends ONLY on the current state.
    * HMMs Struggle with Long-Term Dependencies: They prioritize short-term transitions, making them weak at predicting infrequent or seasonal events.
 3. Suboptimal Hyperparameters
-   * The number of hidden and observerd states might not reflect real-world weather complexity.
+   * The number of hidden and observed states might not reflect real-world weather complexity.
 There are definitely more than 2 features that contribute to rain/snow or not on the next day.
 We should consider more features and observed states to contribute to the HMM.
 4. Weather is indeed not something that can be very easily predicted.
-We should have narrowed our data and prediction in some way, such as only analyzing and prediction Summer days.
+We should have narrowed our data and prediction in some way, such as only analyzing and predicting Summer days.
    * Emission-Rich, Transition-Poor: If weather changes are abrupt, the transition matrix A may fail to capture rare transitions.
-   * The HMM matrices are a conbination of all the data throughout whole years.
+   * The HMM matrices are a combination of all the data throughout whole years.
 As stated earlier, the transition matrix and emission matrix should be very different and unique for certain periods of time, such as for the four seasons.
 This means that it is very likely that the matrices actually cannot represent any of the seasons at all.
 We need to narrow our data down more.

 ---

 ## Future Feature Expansions
 For future improvements:
-* the agent can allow users to input a whole sequence of observations (e.g., past 3 days) for more robust state inference.
+* The agent can allow users to input a whole sequence of observations (e.g., past 3 days) for more robust state inference.
 A longer sequence would improve the accuracy of a Forward Algorithm on HMMs.
-* Adding more data to the training data would also increase the acurracy.
+* Adding more data to the training data would also increase the accuracy.
+More data enables the model to learn better transition probabilities and emission likelihoods, making it more reliable in predicting future weather states.
-* Select more features to contribute to the HMM.
+* Selecting more features to contribute to the HMM could improve model performance.
+We can include additional weather-related features (e.g., wind speed, atmospheric pressure, etc.) that may correlate with the target weather states (rain, snow, sunny).
+These features would broaden the model’s representation and improve predictions.
-* In addition, Using more recent data would be better.
-This is because the climate is changing hence behaviors tens of years before are less likely suitable for the behaviors of weather today.
+* In addition, using more recent data would be better.
+This is because the climate is changing, hence behaviors tens of years before are less likely suitable for the behaviors of weather today.
+Recent data may be more valuable for accurate forecasting.
 * We should also check the observation that the user inputted.
-If the observation is very rare, for example having a very extreme temperature that the training data lacks, then refuse to make the prediction and explain to the user.
+If the observation is very rare, for example, having a very extreme temperature that the training data lacks, then refuse to make the prediction and explain to the user.
+This would prevent the model from making unreliable predictions based on outlier data.
-* Another way improvement would be not to binarize the data (and user input) and use Gaussian HMM
+* Another way to improve would be not to binarize the data (and user input) and use Gaussian HMM.
+Using Gaussian HMM allows the model to better handle real-world features like temperature and humidity, that are typically represented with continuous numbers.
+This can improve the model's ability to make accurate predictions.

 ---

 # Instructions
 **To run the agent, download the WeatherPredictor.ipynb file and the daily_data.csv file in the SAME directory.
-If you are using google collab, you will need to drag the csv file to the "file" location in google collab and overwrite the file location when reading it.**
+If you are using Google Colab, you will need to drag the CSV file to the "file" location in Google Colab and overwrite the file location when reading it.**

 ---